 Inspiring wall art for the little ones

 Instead of canvas wall art I used the entire wall as my canvas to inspire my kids.
-This was really an awesome DIY decor project.
-I made it for the kids and it so warms my heart to see, how something simple I created makes them happy every day.
+Doesn’t this sound like so much fun to do!
+Oh yes, I had a blast making this huge tree.
+Really an awesome DIY decor project.
+Made it for the kids and it so warms my heart to see, how something simple I created makes them happy every day.

 As you may already know, I have three kids.
 They all enjoy going through books and listening to stories.
 I really like to encourage them to read by themselves, too.
 Reading is so important for language skills.
+(I am also a teacher by profession.)
 While beneficial, reading can as well be a very relaxing and calming routine for kids and us adults, too, in our busy lives.
+It is so important to just stop everything and lay down for even a little while ‘to charge our batteries’.
+Grab a book relax without blinking lights and sounds.

 So, to entice my kids to read more I wanted to make them a cozy reading area.
 This made me think of old oak trees and how nice it would be reading under a tree like that on a beautiful summer day.